mtkrebs87/VBA-challenge/README.md

 # VBA-challenge

 I ran into a number of difficulties with this challenge, but in the end I think that I came out ahead and learned a lot.
-However, I was still unsuccessful in printing the ticker values for the                   greatest % increase, greatest % decrease, and greatest volumes for the ticker values of the stocks.
+However, I was still unsuccessful in printing the ticker values for the                   greatest % increase, greatest % decrease, and greatest volumes for the values of the stocks.

 Another issue I ran into involved the time it took for the macro to run.
 I eventually deciding upon using a line of code to disable calculations until the macros finished a sheet - which sped up the             macro immensely.